Re-State/Resources/README.md

 # resources

+Welcome to the Re:State resources!
-A place to share your favourite brain research software and various online resources with your fellow Re:Staters
+A place to share your favorite brain research software and other online resources with your fellow Re:Staters.
+When entering a link to a resources or software, please add the name of software/resource and a brief description of its use/content.